ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 ## Using the BlogPost component
 So we have created the BlogPost component but how are we going to actually use it?
-We adapt app.vue to this:
+We adapt App.vue to this:

 ```vue
 {% raw %}